microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgIdentityConditionalAccessAuthenticationContextClassReference.md

 BODYPARAMETER <IMicrosoftGraphAuthenticationContextClassReference>: authenticationContextClassReference
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[Description <String>]`: A short explanation of the policies that are enforced by authenticationContextClassReference.
-This value should be used to provide secondary text to describe the authentication context class reference when building user facing admin experiences.
-For example, selection UX.
+This value should be used to provide secondary text to describe the authentication context class reference when building user-facing admin experiences.
+For example, a selection UX.
-  - `[DisplayName <String>]`: The display name is the friendly name of the authenticationContextClassReference.
-This value should be used to identify the authentication context class reference when building user facing admin experiences.
-For example, selection UX.
+  - `[DisplayName <String>]`: A friendly name that identifies the authenticationContextClassReference object when building user-facing admin experiences.
+For example, a selection UX.
   - `[IsAvailable <Boolean?>]`: Indicates whether the authenticationContextClassReference has been published by the security admin and is ready for use by apps.
-When it is set to false it should not be shown in admin UX experiences because the value is not currently available for selection.
+When it is set to false, it should not be shown in admin UX experiences because the value is not currently available for selection.
+Supports $filter (eq).

 ## RELATED LINKS